wct-james/interview-question/README.md

-# DealCloud Interview Question Repo
+# Interview Question Repo

 ## Introduction
-Data Transformation and data mapping are common tasks in DealCloud implementations.
+Data Transformation and data mapping are common tasks in implementations.
 As part of this task, you will generate a random "messy" dataset and be presented with a list of requirements to transform the data.

 You will use PyTest to confirm that the shape of the outputted transformation is successful.

 ## Setup
-First clone this repo to your machine and make a new branch in this repository with your name in it.
+First fork this repo and clone it to your machine.
 Then, to set up your environment, make a virtual environment to install dependencies in:

 `python -m venv venv`